Ashton Holmes

-Ashton Holmes (born February 17, 1978) is an American actor, best known for the role of Jack Stall in A History of Violence (2005), Private Sidney Phillips in the HBO miniseries The Pacific (2010), Thom on the CW action-thriller series Nikita (2010–2011), and as Tyler Barrol on the ABC drama series Revenge (2011–2012).
+Ashton Holmes is an American actor, best known for the role of Jack Stall in A History of Violence (2005), Private Sidney Phillips in the HBO miniseries The Pacific (2010), Thom on the CW action-thriller series Nikita (2010–2011), and as Tyler Barrol on the ABC drama series Revenge (2011–2012).

 Personal life

 Holmes was born in Albany, New York.
 His mother, Susan, is a social worker.
 At a young age he began taking acting lessons and appeared in community theater.
-He attended The Albany Academy.
+He attended the Albany Academy.
 During his senior year of high school, he attended the intern program of the New York State Theater Institute.

 Holmes was involved with the Albany music scene, and was the lead singer for local band Method of Groove.
-During this time, Holmes befriended Nyack, New York band Coheed and Cambria, and began shopping around their demos to local indie labels.
+During this time, Holmes befriended Nyack, New York, band Coheed and Cambria, and began shopping around their demos to local indie labels.
 According to the Coheed and Cambria documentary Neverender: Children of The Fence Edition, in which Holmes appears, it was Holmes who eventually earned them their first record deal with Equal Vision Records.